akyrala/circleci-docs/jekyll/_cci2/next-gen-migration-guide.md

 ## Overview

 Last year (2020) CircleCI introduced the next generation (next-gen) of Convenience Images.
 These new images are designed to replace the legacy Convenience Images that came out during the announcement of CircleCI 2.0, about 4 years ago.
 The next-gen CircleCI Convenience Images are designed from the ground up for a Continuous Integration environment.
 They’re designed to be faster, more efficient, and more importantly, more reliable.
 You can learn more about all of the features on our blog post.
-As we begin to deprecate the legacy images, here’s information on the migration process.
+As we begin to deprecate the legacy images, here is information on the migration process.

 Moving from a legacy to next-gen image is easy and straightforward.
 All legacy images have a Docker namespace of “circleci” while next-gen images have a Docker namespace of “cimg”.
 For example, migrating from the legacy Ruby or Python image to the respective next-gen: